Heath-Jarrow-Morton meet lifted Heston in energy markets for joint historical and implied calibration: Calibration methodology for implied smiles

 {For these reasons, the function $t \mapsto h(t)$ needs to be introduced:} we could fix the value of $h$ on $[0,\, T_1]$ to satisfy \eqref{eq:TS_calibration_condition} for the smile on Cal 25 with maturity $T_1$, then adjust $h$ on $[T_1, T_4]$ to ensure \eqref{eq:TS_calibration_condition} holds its smile with maturity $T_4$. {Alternatively}, one could calibrate the value of $h$ on $[0, T_1]$ to fit \eqref{eq:TS_calibration_condition} for the smile on Q4 24 while the smiles on monthly futures are calibrated with the function $g$.
 However, two problems arise.

 First, is is impossible to calibrate simultaneously both smiles written on Q4 24 and on Cal 25 since they share the same maturity $T_1$.
 Hence, one of them should be necessarily calibrated with the function $g$.
-In this example, the following solution is possible: \begin{enumerate} \item smiles on Oct 24, Nov 24, Dec 24, and Cal 25 with maturity $T_1$ are calibrated with the function $g$, \item smiles on Q4 24 and on Cal 25 with maturity $T_4$ are calibrated with the function $h$. \end{enumerate}
+In this example, the following solution is possible: \begin{enumerate} \item the function $g$ is calibrated to the smiles on Oct 24, Nov 24, Dec 24, and Cal 25 with maturity $T_1$, \item the function $h$ is calibrated to the smiles on Q4 24 and on Cal 25 with maturity $T_4$. \end{enumerate}

 Second, once the monthly contracts are calibrated with the function $g$, any modification of the function $h$ (up to the smile maturity) made during the calibration of smile on Q4 24, will impact the log-contract price corresponding to the monthly futures, and vice-versa.
 This is simply due to the fact that the log-contract price in \eqref{eq:TS_calibration_condition} depends both on $g$ on $[T_s,\, T_e]$ and on $h$ on $[0, T]$.